singh1114/best/_posts/2019-09-17-how-to-add-inline-ads-in-jekyll-blog.md

 ---
 title: How to add Inline Ads in Jekyll blog | And increase your CTR
-date: 2019-09-17 17:05:00 Z
+date: 2019-09-17T17:05:00.000Z
-categories:
+updated_date: 2020-04-14T12:57:50.523Z
+published: true
+tags:
   - jekyll
   - blog
   - githubpages
-tags:
+categories:
   - jekyll
   - blog
   - githubpages
+show_ads: true
 ---

-With the coming of new blogging tools like [dev.to](https://dev.to) and [medium](https://medium.com).
-People tend to post mostly on those websites.
+With the coming of new blogging tools like [dev.to](https://dev.to) and [medium](https://medium.com), People tend to post mostly on those websites.
 But owning a separate blog on GitHub using Jekyll can give you a lot of freedom.
 You can do whatever you want with it.

 While this issue is controversial, there is nothing wrong to monetize your work.
 If you love to write and blogs (like I do) you can add ads to your blog.
 Maybe you have launched a course and want to publicize it to your readers.

-Although adding ads to might increase the bounce rate but we will add them in such a way so the user experience is not hindered.
+Although adding ads to might increase the bounce rate, but we will add them in such a way so the user experience is not hindered.

-I only have Google ads on this blog.
+I only have Google Ads on this blog.
 Earlier the ads were placed on the sidebar and at the end of the blog.

 A few days ago, I was thinking about how can I copy other blog strategies who show inline ads in-between the post and improve the CTR of the ads.